Longwick-cum-Ilmer neighbourhood plan

 On 15 January 2018, following receipt of an independent examiner's report, we agreed that the Longwick-cum-Ilmer Neighbourhood Plan should proceed to referendum.

-The referendum will be held on Thursday 8 March 2018.
+The referendum was held on Thursday 8 March 2018.

 Examiner's report and decision